dongbaoq/dongbaoq.github.io/_study/Linear-Algebra.md

 __Theorem (Spectral Theorem for $SO(n)$)__ Every element in $SO(n)$ is conjugate to the element on maximal torus.

-This topic will be extended when analyzing the __compact Lie groups__
+This topic will be extended when analyzing the __compact Lie groups__.